Yesterday was a month long. As this guy said, maybe it’s just December 37, 2020. Of course everything would just get worse in 2021.

 - ~3:32pm — A woman is shot and critically injured.
 Later reporting reveals that she was shot by police as she approached a window to the Speaker’s Lobby.
 She died roughly two hours later.
 A witness said that “a number of police and Secret Service were saying, ‘get down, get back, get out of the way.’
 She didn’t heed the call.”

 - ~3:35pm — The Republican governor of Maryland mobilizes the National Guard and 200 state troopers to support law enforcement in Washington, D.C.

-- 3:36pm — Over two hours after the violence started, Press Secretary Kayleigh McEnany announces over Twitter that President Trump has authorized the National Guard, parroting the “remain peaceful” oxymoron.
+- 3:36pm — Press Secretary Kayleigh McEnany announces on Twitter that President Trump has authorized the National Guard, over two hours after the violence started and over an hour after rioters entered the Capitol building, parroting the “remain peaceful” oxymoron.
 No word on why President Trump failed to deploy them in advance as has happened with every other protest in recent memory, let alone why it took so long for him to take action after rioters were breaking down the Capitol doors.
 Perhaps it only seemed necessary once one someone had been shot.

 - ~4pm — Biden gives a televised speech calling on President Trump “to go on national television now to fulfill his oath and defend the Constitution, and demand an end to this siege.”

 - 4:17pm — Trump releases a pre-recorded video on Twitter.
 “I know your pain, I know you’re hurt.
 We had an election that was stolen from us.
 It was a landslide election, and everyone knows it, especially the other side.
 But you have to go home now.
 We have to have peace.
 We have to have law and order. […] So go home.
 We love you.
 You’re very special.
 You’ve seen what happens.
 You see the way others are treated — that are so bad and so evil.
 I know how you feel, but go home and go home in peace.”
 Again: what peace?